Reviewing Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the better stock?
-We will contrast the two companies based on the strength of their analyst recommendations, profitability, institutional ownership, risk, dividends, valuation and earnings.
+Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior business?
+We will compare the two companies based on the strength of their valuation, analyst recommendations, risk, dividends, earnings, institutional ownership and profitability.

 This table compares Core & Main and Greenlane’s net margins, return on equity and return on assets.